axibase/atsd/rule-engine/notifications/hipchat.md

     ![](./images/hipchat_notification.png)

-* The rule will create new windows based on incoming data.
+* The rule creates new windows when new commands are received by the database.

 It may take a few seconds for the first commands to arrive and to trigger notifications.
 You can open and refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.

 ## Examples